akshatha-k/Microsoft-Code.fun.do.2019/README.md

 previous block, a timestamp, and transaction data.

 By leveraging the power of the cloud and Security of the Blockchain Technology, we aim to
 create a system which prevents vote tampering and allows people to vote freely.
+Our system also displays statistics such as the promises made and fulfilled for each candidate taking part in the elections in a particular region and is displayed to the voter according to the region of recidency.

 Our system comprises of the following modifications to the normal polling stations -

 #### Security
 - A biometric fingerprint verification to confirm the vote by the citizen deployed and connected using Azure IoT Hub
-- Detection of illegal equipment and weaponry using Image Recognition Technology and Deep Learning using Azure Kubernetes.
+- Detection of illegal equipment and weaponry using Image Recognition Technology and Deep Learning.
 We employ the sightengine API and the Vision API by using their pre-trained deep-learning model for the detection and securing the actual process of voting by feeding the program live-feed of the process and making it predict any illegal activity at the booth.
 - OpenPose to detect tampering of the EVM in poll boths, and mainly, in EVM storage rooms.

 #### Blockchain